Online Safety Guidelines

 Pupils are taught about both the benefits and risks of using the internet during Digital Literacy lessons and also during Internet Safety week every February.

 The school’s system is filtered and monitored and each child and parent must sign the school’s Acceptable Use Policy.
-A member of our staff is a CEOP (Child Exploitation and Online Protection) Ambassador and is trained to provide advice to parents and other teachers.
+A member of our staff is a CEOP (Child Exploitation and Online Protection) trained to provide advice to parents and other teachers.
 The best protection is through communication with your child, but there are lots of other ways you can help.

 Here are some suggestions: